xtralifecloud/unity-sdk/Docs/matches.md

     }
 ~~~~

 In case a move was posted, an event like the following one is fired.
-You can subscribe to it at a higher level by using the #Cotc.Match.OnShoeDrawn event.
+You can subscribe to it at a higher level by using the #CotcSdk.Match.OnShoeDrawn event.

 ~~~~{.js}
 {